dotnet/docs-maui/docs/get-started/first-app.md

 In this tutorial, you'll learn how to create and run your first .NET Multi-platform App UI (.NET MAUI) app in Visual Studio 2022 on Windows, or Visual Studio 2022 for Mac 17.4 Preview.

-## Prerequisites

-- An installation of Visual Studio 2022 17.3 or greater, with the .NET Multi-platform App UI workload installed, to develop cross-platform apps on Windows.
-For more information, see [Installation](installation.md?tabs=vswin).
-- An installation of Visual Studio 2022 for Mac 17.4 Preview, with the .NET, .NET MAUI, Android, and iOS workloads installed, to develop cross-platform apps on a Mac.
-For more information, see [Installation](installation.md?tabs=vsmac).

 <!-- markdownlint-disable MD025 -->
 # [Visual Studio](#tab/vswin)
 <!-- markdownlint-enable MD025 -->

+## Prerequisites

+- Visual Studio 2022 17.3 or greater, with the .NET Multi-platform App UI workload installed.
+For more information, see [Installation](installation.md?tabs=vswin).

 :::zone pivot="devices-android"